Skip to Content

 Resealing an old tub follows the same process once the old sealant is removed.

-How to remove bathtub sealant: carefully scrape away at the old sealant while being careful not to damage the surface.
+1. Carefully scrape away at the old sealant while being careful not to damage the surface.
 You can buy a sealant removal tool to make the job easier.
 It consists of two blades set at a 90° angle so you can scrape both sides at once.
-After the majority is gone, use a cloth and solvent to remove the remaining residue.
-Try vinegar or alcohol first.
-If something stronger is needed, use an oil-based spray lubricant or a commercial sealant remover.